2weiEmu/quotebook.page/README.md

   - [ ] With password authentication
 - [ ] Dark-mode detection, changing theme
 - [ ] Next and Previous Page Buttons at the Bottom of the Page
+- [ ] Easy input verification, quotes shouldn't be longer than 512 chars, and people no longer than 50.

 ## Feature List
-- [X] A Small light-weight database, perhaps H2 (but I don't know - maybe go works easiest with MySQL). ! (we using SQLite3)
+- [X] A Small light-weight database, now SQLite3
   - [ ] Good Indexing for decent performance
 - [X] The ability to POST to / to add quotes
 - [ ] The ability to interop with a discord webhook (should be included in above?)